joshuadavidnelson/disable-blog/readme.txt

 = 0.5.2 =
 - Test up to WP 6.1.1
-- Fix some bugs introduced in v0.5.1: Reverts "Remove core post-related blocks in editor" - WP core handles the missing taxonomy endpoints fine but pulling these blocks out causes other issues.
+- Fix some bugs introduced in v0.5.1: Reverts "Remove core post-related blocks in editor" - WP core handles the missing taxonomy endpoints noted in #53 fine without any intervention and pulling these blocks out causes other issues.
 Also removes `dwpb_disabled_blocks` filter.
 - Adds a check to the customizer script to avoid a TypeError.
 Closes #59
 - Increase specificity in permalinks page to correctly target and remove "optional" section when category and post tags are not supported by any post type (default condition).